MitchelHajdu/mitchelhajdu/README.md

 ### Hi! 👋

 My name is Mitchel!
 I'm 23 years old and i am a full stack developer living in Kerkrade, Netherlands.
-At the age of 12/13 years old i started programming and trouhgout the years i developed my skills.

 ### Questions? 💬
 Don't hesitate to contact me if you have any questions.